 New for 2023: two children's categories

-How to enter the Countryfile calendar competition 2023
+How to enter the Countryfile Calendar competition 2023

-When is the deadline?
+When was the deadline?

-You must submit your photos by 10am on Monday 11th of July 2022.
+Entries had to be submitted by 10am on Monday 11th of July 2022.

-What is the prize for the Countryfile calendar?
+What is the prize for the Countryfile Calendar?

 There will be one overall winner as voted for by Countryfile viewers.
 Not only will their picture take pride of place on the cover of the calendar, they’ll also get a gift card to the value of £1,000 to spend on photographic equipment in outlets of their choice, either on-line or on the high street.

 The winner of the judges’ favourite category will receive a gift card to the value of £500, which can also be spent at a number of outlets.

 The competition isn’t open to professionals and entries must not have won other national or international competitions.